shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

     -   (7) Select **Fiscal 2023** under **Filters : Reporting period** on the left side to explore the data. **Note**: The data in the image below may not match your data.

             ![](../media/new-img27.png)

-4. Select **Scope 1** on the top tab to view the Scope 1 emissions dashboard.
+1. Select **Scope 1** on the top tab to view the Scope 1 emissions dashboard.
+Unselect the **Fiscal 2023** under **Filters : Reporting period** on the left side to explore the data.
 Scope 1 emissions are emissions that are owned or directly controlled by the organization.
 Like the Emissions overview, the **Scope 1 emissions** dashboard lets users view scope 1 emissions by reporting period.

     (1) Summary statistics can be viewed in the left tile.
 These statistics include the total scope 1 emissions for the current reporting period compared to the previous period.
 They also include emissions by source type and emissions broken down by greenhouse emissions.
 Greenhouse emissions include the following gases: